 Huyton, J., Sanders, L., & Hillier, E. (2011) ‘Wellbeing factors in the vocational preparation of student teachers for the school experience placement’ Higher Education Academy ESCalate-funded study ESCalate conference, April 2011, Liverpool Hope University.

-In 2013, Emily was offered a full-time lecturing position on the BA (Hons) Educational Studies course at Cardiff School of Education.
+In 2013, Emily was offered a full-time lecturing position on the BA (Hons) Educational Studies course at Cardiff School of Education and Social Policy.

 Alongside her teaching commitments, Emily is also studying for a Ph.D. exploring the role of assistive technologies for pupils with visual impairment.
 The research aims to use a range of innovative methodologies to explore how assistive technology supports visually impaired learners in mainstream primary setting, using links established with the RNIB and specialist visual impairment teachers in South Wales.